Lightspace-Official/lightX-DevBox/README.md

 - [x] Make support for NodeJS (Experimental)

 ## Developing a new module or package (For lX 2)
 To make a new module or package, use either compiled (.exe) or LXP programs for your module.
-To make a new module that makes a new command for lightX DB, make a program that modifies the main lightX DB and make a new command.
+To make a new module that makes a new command for lightX DB, you have to make a LXP application, and after package it and upload it to the modules branch.
+After this, create a pull request to input the link onto the main LXP program.
 For more info, visit our wiki.

 ## The lightX DevBox code
 To find out how lightX code works, or get your head around it, go to our wiki on the lightX DevBox gitHub page.